cloudmaven/documentation/pages/az/az_overview.md

 - The HIPAA Security Rule, which sets the standards for administrative, technical, and physical safeguards to protect electronic PHI from unauthorized access, use, and disclosure.
 It also includes such organizational requirements as Business Associate Agreements (BAAs).
 - The HITECH Breach Notification Final Rule, which requires giving notice to individuals and the government when a breach of unsecured PHI occurs.

-HIPAA regulations require that covered entities and their business associates—in this case, Microsoft when it provides services, including cloud services, to covered entities—enter into contracts to ensure that those business associates will adequately protect PHI.
-These contracts, or BAAs, clarify and limit how the business associate can handle PHI, and set forth each party’s adherence to the security and privacy provisions set forth in HIPAA and the HITECH Act.
-Once a BAA is in place, Microsoft customers—covered entities—can use its services to process and store PHI.
+HIPAA regulations require that covered entities and their business associates in this case, Microsoft when it provides services, including cloud services, to covered entities enter into contracts to ensure that those business associates will adequately protect PHI.
+These contracts, or BAAs, clarify and limit how the business associate can handle PHI, and set forth each party's adherence to the security and privacy provisions set forth in HIPAA and the HITECH Act.
+Once a BAA is in place, Microsoft customers' covered entities can use its services to process and store PHI.

 Currently there is no official certification for HIPAA or HITECH Act compliance.
 However, those Microsoft services covered under the BAA have undergone audits conducted by accredited independent auditors for the Microsoft ISO/IEC 27001 certification.